lex-node/governance/constitution/constitution.md

 ## 9. Initialization

 9.1.
-No decision by the Council shall be legitimate until the founding Council Members of the Council have unanimously approved this Constitution.
+No decision by the Council shall be legitimate until the founding Council Members have unanimously approved this Constitution.
+[NOTE: HAS THIS OCCURRED?]

 9.2.
 The following bootstrap measures will be in place until a Majority vote overrules them:
   * The Council shall use the Ethereum Rinkeby testnet;